top of page

 RESEARCH INTERESTS

-Investigating the role of leaders, groups & bureaucracies in shaping security policy
+Investigating the role of leaders, groups & bureaucracies in shaping security policy and international diplomacy

 ABOUT ME